Skip main navigation

 • You are totally unemployed,

-• You expect to be laid off within the next 13 weeks and would like to start your benefit year early.
+• You expect to be laid off within the next 13 weeks, or

 All claims based on work done in Wisconsin are filed through Wisconsin, even if you now live in another state.

-Applying for unemployment benefits is smoother and faster when you have essential information in-hand.
+Applying for unemployment benefits is easier with essential information in-hand.
 The information you provide will be used to determine your eligibility for Unemployment Insurance benefits.

 Please review this list of information to have ready to apply.

-Individuals applying for unemployment must do so using the name printed on their social security card and driver's license.
-If your social security card and driver's license are up to date with your current name you should not have any problems filing for and receiving unemployment benefits.
+Individuals applying for unemployment benefits must do so using the name printed on their social security card and driver license.
+If your social security card and driver license are up to date with your current name, you should not have any problems filing for and receiving unemployment benefits.

-Please understand that we must be able to confirm your identity with personally identifiable information such as your driver's license and social security card to approve your unemployment application.
+Please understand that we must be able to confirm your identity with personally identifiable information such as your driver license and social security card to approve your unemployment application.

 The application process for military service veterans coming off active duty is the same as anyone applying for unemployment benefits.
 Your claim cannot start earlier than the week of your separation date, as it appears on your DD-214.